Humanists International: Current structure

 Humanists International is a democratic organisation, the Board of which is elected by representatives of the member organisations at annual General Assemblies.
 The President as of 2025 is Maggie Ardiente.
 Humanists International is structured as two companies: a US not-for-profit 501-c(3) registered in New York and a charity registered in Scotland.
 It shares a registered US address in Washington, DC with the American Humanist Association, along with a UK address in Glasgow, Scotland.

 Representatives of Humanists International member organizations ratify new memberships annually during a General Assembly, which is hosted by a different member organisation each year.
 Following the 2025 General Assembly, it listed its membership as 120 Member Organisations from over 60 countries.
 Member organisations pay one per cent of their overall income to the international body.
-This in turn funds international advoacy, resources, and supporter for member organizations across every continent.
+This in turn funds international advocacy, resources, and support for member organizations across every continent.

 Humanists International maintains delegations to the United Nations Human Rights Council in Geneva, the United Nations in New York, and the Council of Europe in Strasbourg.
 It is an international NGO with Special Consultative Status with the United Nations, General Consultative Status at the Council of Europe, Observer Status with the African Commission on Human and Peoples' Rights, and maintains operational relations with UNESCO.
-It also supports its members to participate in domestic and international advoacy, including the Universal Periodic Review, and supports its European members through its European Policy Forum advoacy project.
+It also supports its members to participate in domestic and international advocacy, including the Universal Periodic Review, and supports its European members through its European Policy Forum advocacy project.

 Humanists International has a wing for people aged up to 35 called the Young Humanists International.

 The organization's 2017 General Assembly passed a resolution "mandating the Board to oversee a transition to a revised identity for the organization".
 The rebrand to Humanists International, a new operating name for the IHEU, was completed in February 2019.